IMEF-FEMI/pariswap/README.md

 Returns a promise that resolves to the versioned transaction.

 #### `fetchSwappableTokenList`
-This function fetches a list of tokens swappable with USDC.
+The `fetchSwappableTokenList` function is a helper function that fetches a list of tokens swappable with USDC.
 It returns only validated tokens, excluding unknown and banned tokens.

 ```typescript
 async function fetchSwappableTokenList(): Promise<TokenData[]>